 1. Yaheetech 42-Inch Double Door Metal Crate

-- Collapsible design: Folds down to a compact size for storage under beds or sofas
+- Collapsible design: Folds down to a compact size for easy storage under beds or in small spaces

 - Spacious for medium to large breeds